-The Department of Justice is remaining vigilant in detecting, investigating, and prosecuting wrongdoing related to the crisis.
+The Department of Justice remains vigilant in detecting, investigating, and prosecuting wrongdoing related to the crisis.

 Combatting Coronavirus Fraud

-Fraud Alert: Be aware that criminals are attempting to exploit COVID-19 worldwide through a variety of scams.
+Fraud Alert: Be aware that criminals exploit COVID-19 worldwide through a variety of scams.

 - Be on the lookout for COVID-19 vaccine fraud schemes.
-Never share your personal or health information to anyone other than known and trusted medical professionals.
+Never share your personal or health information with anyone other than known and trusted medical professionals.
 Learn more about what to avoid.

 - Be cautious of unsolicited healthcare fraud schemes of testing and treatment through emails, phone calls, or in person.
-The U.S. have medical professionals and scientist working hard to find a cure, approved treatment, and vaccine for COVID-19.
-Learn more about what to avoid
+The U.S. has medical professionals, and scientists working hard to find a cure, approved treatments, and vaccines for COVID-19.
+Learn more about what to avoid.

-- Be wary of unsolicited telephone calls and e-mails from individuals claiming to be IRS and Treasury employees.
-Remember IRS first form of communications is by mail - not by phone.
-Learn more about fraudulent schemes related to IRS
+- Be wary of unsolicited telephone calls and emails from individuals claiming to be IRS and Treasury employees.
+Remember IRS’s first form of communication is by mail - not by phone.
+Learn more about fraudulent schemes related to the IRS.

 Criminals will likely continue to use new methods to exploit COVID-19 worldwide.
-Stay alert and stay informed about common fraud schemes related to the COVID-19 Pandemic.
-Find out more about types of scams.
+Stay alert and stay informed about common fraud schemes related to the COVID-19 pandemic.
+Find out more about these types of scams.

 If you think you are a victim of a scam or attempted fraud involving COVID-19, you can report it without leaving your home by calling the Department of Justice’s National Center for Disaster Fraud Hotline at 866-720-5721 or via the NCDF Web Complaint Form.